UNSW Making

 Plastic Pile

 Where possible in the Design Futures Lab we use plastics that are recyclable.
-We endeavour to recycle our plastic waste responsibly and now if we can do it ourselves we are.
+We endeavour to recycle our plastic waste responsibly and try to do as much of it ourselves as possible!

 We ask that users of the workshop think about the all the materials they use and their impact.